Eyal Ofer: Philanthropy

 Ofer is a supporter of artistic, educational and cultural institutions – including the Tate Modern and the National Maritime Museum in the UK and the Tel Aviv Museum of Art – through the Eyal & Marilyn Ofer Family Foundation, which continues his family's philanthropic tradition.
 Ofer is chairman of the Foundation.

-Eyal was one of the donors to the Gloriana during the Diamond Jubilee of Elizabeth II in 2012.
+Ofer was one of the donors to the Gloriana during the Diamond Jubilee of Elizabeth II in 2012.